-The table below lists all the drinking water contaminants that were detected during the most recent testing in the calendar year 2020.
+The table below lists all the drinking water contaminants that were detected during the most recent testing in the calendar years of 2020 and 2021.
 The presence of these contaminants in the water does not necessarily indicate that the water poses a health risk.
 The State allows us to monitor for some contaminants less than once per year, because the concentrations of these contaminants do not change frequently.
 Some of our data, though representative, are more than one year old.
 The Safe Drinking Water Act Regulations allow monitoring waivers to reduce or eliminate the monitoring requirements for asbestos, volatile organic chemicals, and synthetic organic chemicals.
-Our system received a monitoring waiver for synthetic organic compounds.

 If you would like to obtain additional information concerning specific test results, or if you have comments concerning this report, please call the OBMUA at 732-679-4187.
 If you prefer to make your comments in person, our office is located at 15 Throckmorton Lane, Old Bridge.
-Our Authority Meetings are usually held monthly on the third Wednesday night of each month at 7:00 PM via Zoom virtual conferences and eventually in person at the township complex.
+Our Authority Meetings are usually held monthly on the third Wednesday night of each month at 7:00 PM.

 Contaminant MCLG MCL Max.
-Level Detected Range of Detection Violation Yes/No Likely Source of Contamination Inorganic Barium (PPM) 2 2 0.0748 0.0204 to 0.0748 NO Discharge of drilling wastes; Discharge from metal refineries; Erosion of natural deposits.
-Fluoride (PPM) 4 4 0.0549 ND to 0.0549 NO Erosion of natural deposits; discharge from fertilizer or aluminum factories.
+Level Detected Range of Detection Violation Yes/No Likely Source of Contamination Inorganic Barium (PPM) (2020) 2 2 0.0748 0.0204 to 0.0748 NO Discharge of drilling wastes; Discharge from metal refineries; Erosion of natural deposits.
+Fluoride (PPM) (2020) 4 4 0.0549 ND to 0.0549 NO Erosion of natural deposits; discharge from fertilizer or aluminum factories.
 Lead (PPB) (Based on 90th percentile) 0 AL=15 (90th percentile)=N.D. # of sites above AL (15)=0 NO Corrosion of household plumbing systems; Erosion of natural deposits.
-Copper (PPM) (Based on 90th percentile) 0 AL=1.3 (90th percentile)=ND # of sites above AL (1.3)=0 NO Corrosion of household plumbing systems.
+Copper (PPM) (Based on 90th percentile) 0 AL=1.3 (90th percentile)=0.0441 # of sites above AL (1.3)=0 NO Corrosion of household plumbing systems.
 Erosion of natural deposits; Leaching from wood preserves.
-Organic Total Trihalomethanes (PPB ENTIRE SYSTEM 0 80 LRAA=41.53 2.86 to 75.60 NO By-product of drinking water disinfection Five Haloacetic Acids (PPB) ENTIRE SYSTEM 0 60 LRAA=33.09 1.89 to 44.10 NO By-product of drinking water disinfection Methyl Tertiary Butyl Ether (MTBE) (PPB) 0 70 1.05 ND to 1.05 NO Leaking underground fuel storage tanks, fueling spills, automobile accidents.
-Perfluorooctanoic Acid (PFOA) (PPT) 0 14 1.5 ND to 1.5 NO Discharge from chemical factories.
+Organic Total Trihalomethanes (PPB ENTIRE SYSTEM) 0 80 LRAA=43.33 2.86 to 85.4 NO By-product of drinking water disinfection Five Haloacetic Acids (PPB) ENTIRE SYSTEM 0 60 LRAA=32.56 1.04 to 44.10 NO By-product of drinking water disinfection Methyl Tertiary Butyl Ether (MTBE) (PPB) 0 70 1.24 ND to 1.24 NO Leaking underground fuel storage tanks, fueling spills, automobile accidents.
+Perfluorooctanoic Acid (PFOA) (PPT) 0 14 2.4 ND to 2.4 NO Discharge from chemical factories.

-^{} The Locational Running Annual Average (LRAA) values are compared to the Maximum Contaminate Level (MCL) to determine compliance with Drinking Water Standards.
+The Locational Running Annual Average (LRAA) values are compared to the Maximum Contaminate Level (MCL) to determine compliance with Drinking Water Standards.
+The Range of Detection values are not used to determine compliance with Drinking Water Standards.